linode/docs/docs/security/ssl/ssl-apache2-debian-ubuntu.md

         </VirtualHost>
         ~~~

-2. Ensure that the Apache SSL module is enabled:
+2. Ensure that the Apache SSL module is enabled, and enable the virtualhost configuration:

         a2enmod ssl